lootlocker/unreal-sdk/README.md

 ```

-In any response coming from the callback of all LootLocker methods, you get the response above.
+In any response coming from the callbacks of all LootLocker methods, you get the response above.
 You can get the raw text from “FullTextFromServer”.

 #### Example Response

 We have a class for each response.
-The response class contains all the variables from any JSON response from all methods.
+The response class contains all the variables from the JSON response of the API request.
 You can see this when checking out the examples that come with the SDK and comparing them with the API JSON response expected.

 ```json
     // Example json